-It can get its configuration files from a local or remote zip file, from a local directory or from a git repository.
+It can install one specific file or get its configuration files from a local or remote zip file, from a local directory or from a git repository.
 It then installs the files in the local Conan configuration.

 The configuration may contain all or a subset of the allowed configuration files.
 Only the files that are present will be replaced.
 The only exception is the conan.conf file for which only the variables declared will be installed, leaving the other variables unchanged.